Fish Cake

 Health Benefits

-- Contains omega-3 fatty acids from fish, supporting heart and brain health
+- Provides omega-3 fatty acids for heart and brain health (varies by fish source)

 Buying Guide